cjules26/cmsc127project/README.md

 - Automatically configures foreign keys after setting inputs
 - If the expense is not paid, increases money lent and money owed by sender and recipient, respectively, by the amount of the expense
 - User ID foreign key exists if a USER is either a recipient or sender of an expense.
 If a USER is a sender, User ID foreign key is equal to the sender ID, otherwise, equal to recipient ID
-- Group ID foreign key exists if a GROUP is either a recipient or sender of an expense.
-If a GROUP is a sender, Group ID foreign key is equal to the sender ID, otherwise, equal to recipient ID
+- Group ID foreign key exists if a GROUP is a sender of an expense.
+If a GROUP is a sender, Group ID foreign key is equal to the sender ID, otherwise, null

 #### [2] DELETE EXPENSE
 - Deletes an EXPENSE from the database